raster-foundry/raster-foundry/docs/architecture/adr-0023-text-array-object-acrs.md

 ## Context

+This ADR supersedes `ADR-0020` concerning the implementation of Access Control Rules(ACRs).

 In Raster Foundry, we implemented a mechanism called "Access Control Rules" (ACRs) to determine, manage, and update a user's access to some first-class objects -- projects, scenes, datasources, shapes, workspaces, templates, and analyses.
 Such ACRs are stored in a table so that the access to an object is determined by a user's ownership, membership of a team or an organization or a platform, directly granted access, etc.

 The ACRs worked fine at the beginning of this mechanism.
 But as the quantity of these objects grows, especially the number of scenes, the ACRs table has quickly expanded to a giant one.
 This has resulted in slow to timed-out queries, especially for scenes, due to `JOIN`s and `UNION`s on a giant ACR table, object table, and "User Group Roles" (UGRs) table.